 That number was 10 in 100 patients in the intermediate-risk group, 31 in 100 in the high-risk group and 62 in 100 in the very high-risk group.

 The first accurate risk tool for COVID-19

-The categorisations make new treatment pathways possible, the researchers say.
+The categorisations made new treatment pathways possible, the researchers said.

 People who fall into low-risk subgroups could be treated at home, while those in the high or very high-risk groups could have more aggressive treatment like early admission to critical care.